5 min read

 One way to handle this barrier is to identify your conflict style.
 In fact, you and the people you work closest at work with should all take this Conflict Styles Quiz and then share your answers.
 This will help you understand the people you work with better so that the next time you experience a conflict with them, you can address it and communicate with them about it in a way that appeals to their style.

 Effective communication hinges on your ability to manage and filter information appropriately.
-After all, it’s a fine line between overloading your audience with excessive amounts of information and not providing them with the crucial information they need to even know where to begin.
+According to workplace communication style statistics, many employees struggle with finding the right balance between overloading their audience with excessive amounts of information and not providing enough to be actionable.
 If this line is something you struggle to walk when communicating at work, make an intentional effort to check in with your audience and let them tell you when they do or do not have enough information from you.
 Ask questions like, “Is there anything you’d like me to clarify?
 Do you feel like you have all the information you need to get started?
 Would you find it helpful if I provided more details on X?”

 When you interrupt others, speak in a condescending tone, or ignore someone, you are displaying poor manners.
 Even if you don’t intentionally or consciously mean to exhibit such rude behaviors, they can still trigger emotional responses, such as anger or embarrassment, that make people feel unwilling to engage in a meaningful dialogue with you.
 Clearly, this creates a barrier to effective communication.